 The following meal replacement shakes are nutritionist-approved brands you should stock in your home.

-Jim White, RD, ACSM, and owner of Jim White Fitness Nutrition Studios, calls this meal replacement shake the "best option."
+Jim White, RD, ACSM, a registered dietitian and owner of Jim White Fitness Nutrition Studios, calls this meal replacement shake the "best option."
 Made from pea protein, this offering boasts a whopping 24 vitamins and minerals each at 35 percent of the recommended daily value.
 It also has 5 g of fiber and 16 g of protein per serving and is made without artificial colors or flavors.

 White also likes this meal replacement shake from Garden of Life because it is "light in calories" and has no artificial colors, flavors, or sweeteners.
 Wong is also a fan of this shake because it delivers 20 grams of clean protein per scoop from 13 raw sprouted ingredients, along with greens, healthy fat, 7 g of organic fiber, probiotics and enzymes, plus 21 vitamins and minerals.
 What's more?
 This option also features a robust amino acid profile.

 This meal powder, which Lisa Richards, a nutritionist and author of The Candida Diet, recommends, is completely vegan and serves up 20 g of plant-based protein and 8 g of fiber in every serving, making it one of her go-to choices.
 It also has only 1 g of sugar in each serving and is a good source of vitamin B6, vitamin C, riboflavin, thiamine, iron, and pantothenic acid.